bshoshany/OGRe/README.md

 I initially created OGRe for use in my own research, so I made it as flexible and powerful as possible.
 I also wanted my students to be able to use it easily and efficiently, even if they only have minimal experience with Mathematica and/or general relativity, so I made it simple to learn and easy to use.
 As a result, this package is equally suitable for both experienced and novice researchers.

-<a id="markdown-features" name="features"></a>
 ## Features

 * Define coordinate systems and the transformation rules between them.
 Tensor components are then transformed automatically between coordinates behind the scenes as needed.
 * Each tensor is associated with a specific metric.
 Tensor components are then transformed automatically between different index configurations, raising and lowering indices behind the scenes as needed.
 * Display any tensor in any index configuration and coordinate system, either in vector/matrix form or as a list of all unique non-zero elements.
+Metrics can also be displayed as a line element.
 * Automatically simplify tensor components, optionally with user-defined simplification assumptions.
 Simplifications can be parallelized for a significant performance boost.
 * Export tensors to a Mathematica notebook or to a file, so they can later be imported into another Mathematica session without having to redefine them from scratch.
+* Highly customizable.
+User settings are exported and imported along with the tensors.
+Some settings are persistent between sessions.
 * Easily calculate arbitrary tensor formulas using any combination of addition, multiplication by scalar, trace, contraction, partial derivative, and covariant derivative.
-* Built-in modules for calculating the Christoffel symbols (Levi-Civita connection), Riemann tensor, Ricci tensor and scalar, and Einstein tensor.
-More will be added in future versions.
+* Built-in modules for calculating the Christoffel symbols (Levi-Civita connection), Riemann tensor, Ricci tensor and scalar, Einstein tensor, curve Lagrangian, and volume element from a metric.
+* Calculate the geodesic equation, in two different ways: from the Christoffel symbols or from the curve Lagrangian.
 * Built with speed and performance in mind, using optimized algorithms designed specifically for this package.
 * Fully portable.
 Can be imported directly from the web into any Mathematica notebook, without downloading or installing anything.
+Integrates seamlessly with the Wolfram Cloud.
 * Clear and detailed documentation, with many examples, in both [Mathematica notebook](OGRe_Documentation.nb) and [PDF](OGRe_Documentation.pdf) format.
 Detailed usage messages are also provided.
 * Open source.
 The code is extensively documented; please feel free to fork and modify it as you see fit.
 * Under continuous and active development.
 Bug reports and feature requests are welcome, and should be made via [GitHub issues](https://github.com/bshoshany/OGRe/issues).

-<a id="markdown-installing-and-loading-the-package" name="installing-and-loading-the-package"></a>
 ## Installing and loading the package

 This package is compatible with Mathematica 12.0 or newer.
 It consists of only one file, `OGRe.m`.
 There are several different ways to load the package: